vfro/divert/README.md

 ## unpromisify

-Divert could also unpromisify a promise based function with using of `divert.await` to handle promise based API and Node.js-style callbacks in the same way.
+Divert can also unpromisify a promise based function with using of `divert.await` to handle promise based API and Node.js-style callbacks in the same way.

 `divert.await` accepts the following arguments: